8 Best Hikes in Big Bend National Park

 • Difficulty: Easy

-• Trailhead start: Hot Springs Historic Trail Trailhead
+• Trailhead: Hot Springs Historic Trail Trailhead

 Are you planning a trip to Big Bend National Park or have you been hiking there?
 Share your questions, comments, and experiences below!